Ground Turkey Black Bean Enchiladas

 Tips for Making the Best Healthy Enchiladas

 • Soggy enchiladas?
-Gross.
 The most important tip for avoiding soggy enchiladas is to briefly fry the tortillas in hot oil before you fill and roll.
 This creates a little bit of a barrier so that the tortillas don’t soak up too much of the sauce and therefore start to break down.

 • Balance out the enchiladas with delicious enchilada toppings and garnishes.